 e.
 Total net (Net: Total gross (paragraph 69.c.) less Reinsurance ceded (paragraph 69.d.)); and

 f.
-Amount with current surrender charge of 5% or more included in the current year in paragraph 69.a.ii. that will have less than a 5% surrender charge (and thus be reported with the amounts at book value with minimal or no charge or adjustment noted in paragraph 69.a.v.)in the year subsequent to the balance sheet year.
+Amount with current surrender charge of 5% or more included in the current year in paragraph 69.a.ii. that will have less than a 5% surrender charge (and thus be reported with the amounts at book value with minimal or no charge or adjustment noted in paragraph 69.a.v.) for the first time within the year subsequent to the balance sheet year.
 (Note that percentage of total is not required for this item.)

 Staff Review Completed by: